TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 natToInteger (Succ n) = natToInteger n + 1

 integerToNat :: Integer -> Maybe Nat
-integertoNat n | n <  0 = Nothing
+integerToNat n | n <  0 = Nothing
                | n == 0 = Just Z
                | n > 1  = Just $ Succ (integerToNat (n-1))
 ```
 #exercise[
 Natural numbers are the default way people count things.
-A lot of the haskell functions that involve counting, like `(!!)`, `takeWhile`, `drop` and so on are functions that can potentially fail because of an attept to access a negative index. redefine these functions our definition of natural numbers (@code_of_nat).
+A lot of the Haskell functions that involve counting, like `(!!)`, `takeWhile`, `drop` and so on are functions that can potentially fail because of an attempt to access a negative index. redefine these functions using our definition of natural numbers (@code_of_nat).
 ]

 #exercise(sub: "Functions on naturals")[